Chart Color Schemes

 McKellar's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-McKellar's health metrics closely align with national benchmarks.
+McKellar's health metrics closely match national benchmarks.

 Frequently Asked Questions - Health